Featured Article from Software Licensing

 In Spite of Confusion Among CIOs, Microsoft Says No to Changing Its Licensing

-For many enterprises, managing Microsoft licensing is at best a challenge and at worst a harrowing experience that makes IRS audits and medieval torture chambers pale by comparison.
+For many enterprises, managing Microsoft (News - Alert) licensing is at best a challenge and at worst a harrowing experience that makes IRS audits and medieval torture chambers pale by comparison.
 Products come in multiple SKUs and allow for a variety of licensing plan combinations.
 What’s unclear is which plan combinations are allowed and which aren’t.

 The confusion has led to the creation of a whole new industry of third-party vendors, whose sole purpose is to conduct software audits and help customers comply with the terms of licensing agreements.
 It is often the case after software audits are performed that more money must be shelled out to Microsoft to get back into compliance.